fbpx

 Day by Day Itinerary

-We meet in the morning in Glasgow for our journey to the west coast, where we catch the ferry from Ardrossan to the Isle of Arran.
+We meet in Ardrossan this morning, where we catch the ferry to the Isle of Arran.
 We will cross the Firth of Clyde and arrive into the main village of Brodick.
 Arran is often described as “Scotland in Miniature” and is divided into the wild, unspoilt, mountainous north, dominated by the peak of Goat Fell, and the forest, farmland and resorts of the south.
 On arrival, we will make the short transfer to our accommodation for the next two nights.
 After checking in we will spend some time fine-tuning the bikes and ensuring everyone is set up for a week of riding.
 After a short ride, we settle into our accommodation at Lamlash to relax before dinner.
 (L, D)

 Day 2 – South Arran Loop

 Our ride today will take us around the southern half of the Arran Isle, which has a lower landscape in comparison to the mountainous north, although there will be a couple of hills to test the legs.
 Starting from Lamlash we head round south passing through Whiting Bay and on to the south side of the island.
-We stop for lunch at a ‘Velo Cafe’ before turning north again and the route is packed with interest and the coastline is worth exploring including standing stones, caves, castles and crags.
+We turn north again and the route is packed with interest and the coastline is worth exploring including standing stones, caves, castles and crags.
 We will also be treated to great views across to the mainland.
 Completing the loop we pass through Brodick and back to Lamlash.
 This evening we will enjoy dinner at the hotel (B, L)

 Ride Details: 64 km/40 miles | 908 m/2,979 ft elevation gain